mike-li8/Power-BI-Business-Insights-360/README.md

-### Measures for Scatter Plot in Bookmark S2
+### Measure for Scatter Plot in Bookmark S2
-The following measures were added to *Filters on this visual* for the scatter plot in bookmark S2.
+The following measure was added to *Filters on this visual* for the scatter plot in bookmark S2.
 ```
 SalesViewScatterChart_Bookmark_S2_Filter =